Action/emotion

 Dreaming About Mourning: Meaning, Psychology & Symbolism

-Dreams of mourning can reflect deep emotional processing and the need for healing.
+Dreams of mourning often reflect deep emotional processing and transitions in personal identity.

 Written by: DreamMeaning Editorial Team